mtrivera/freecodecamp/camper-leaderboard-react/README.md

 ## Description

 Choose between all time or the last 30 days of freeCodeCamp campers who earned the most Brownie points.
-Brownie points are giving for helping a learner with a question on the gitter chatrooms.
+Brownie points are given for helping a camper with a question on the gitter chatrooms.

 A front-end project for the Data Visualization Certificate of the freeCodeCamp curriculum.